 WHO/WHAT: James Beard Award-winning Chef Nina Compton invites guests to an exclusive book launch and dinner celebrating her highly anticipated new cookbook, Kwéyòl / Creole: Recipes Stories and Tings from a St. Lucian’s Chef Journey, on sale to the public on April 1, 2025.

 Written by Chef Compton with author Osayi Endolyn, Kwéyòl / Creole is the story of her thrilling culinary journey from St. Lucia to Jamaica, Miami, and New Orleans and explores the cuisines and places that have shaped the St. Lucian chef’s unique culinary perspective.
 The four-course pre-fixe dinner – available all evening and priced at $75 per person (excluding tax and gratuity) – is inspired by the book, highlighting the vibrant flavors of Chef Compton’s journey.
-Chef Compton will be on-site for photos and autographs and will be participating in a few brief guided Q&As throughout the evening.
+Chef Compton and co-author Osayi Endolyn will be on-site for photos and autographs and will be participating in a few brief guided Q&As throughout the evening.
 Signed copies of the book are available for $37.50 and can be purchased when making a reservation.
 WHEN/WHERE: The Kwéyòl / Creole book launch dinner will take place at Compère Lapin at The Old No. 77 Hotel, 535 Tchoupitoulas Street in New Orleans.
 Reservations are available from 5:30PM – 9PM and can be made HERE.
 Next up for theater company The NOLA Project is a one-man play, Every Brilliant Thing.
 The story explores depression and hope, uncertainty and change, confusion and joy, heartbreak and anger, relationships and solitude, risk and resistance, guilt and forgiveness.
 The main character interacts with audience members to tell about life with their mother’s depression as a backdrop, including the effects it has had on their life and relationships.

 "[The play] is a powerful reminder of all the small things that really make life worth living – things we probably take for granted,” said Artistic Director Tenaj Wallace.
 “And at a time when mental-health conversations are more important than ever, The NOLA Project really wanted to invite our audience into a story that’s so universally resonant.
 It’s interactive, it’s intimate, but – most importantly – it’s deeply human.
 More so than any show we’ve ever done, I think.”
 The NOLA Project production features ensemble member Alex Martinez Wallace and is helmed by ensemble member Natalie Boyd, making her directorial debut.
 “This is a perfect play for The NOLA Project right now because I think collectively, as humans, we are struggling with grief and searching for rays of joy among the clouds,” said Boyd. .
 Every Brilliant Thing will be presented at Big Couch New Orleans.
 For schedule, tickets and more, visit NOLAProject.com. |